ugogemesio/ugogemesio/README.md

 - 👋 Hi, I’m @ugogemesio
-- 👀 I’m interested in a jod where i will have some cash to marry with my girlfriend
+- 👀 I’m interested in a job where i will have some cash to marry with my girlfriend
 - 🌱 I’m currently learning ...
 CS50
 - 💞️ I’m looking to collaborate on ...just that
 - 📫 How to reach me ...
 Ugo Gemesio in All the places